JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8035 days**.

-And here is a just a random fact -  **Coca-cola used to use the slogan "Good to the last drop," in 1908.
-This slogan was later used by Maxwell House**.
+And here is a just a random fact -  **A ear trumpet was used before the hearing aid was invented by people who had difficulty hearing**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)